f-tronboll-III/ai-dev-governance/README.md

 The Strategist designs without seeing live data.
 Treat **every handoff as a design, not a law.** Before implementing one, the Executor runs a quick reality check against production: existing records, naming collisions, foreign-key relationships, and anything already sent, paid, or deployed.

 This rule was bought the hard way.
 Early on, a spec renamed a billing record that had *already issued invoices* — and those invoices then displayed under the wrong name.
 A reality check that queried the live billing records first would have caught it.
-That's why specs are now validated against production before a single line lands.
+That's why specs are now validated against production before a single line lands. → [Full walkthrough](docs/sanity-check.md)

 ### 4. Rules conflict across scopes — so define a precedence order up front